cubbles/gitbook/runtime-extension-rte/README.md

----
-description: This section is about the documentation of the cubbles runtime extension (RTE).
----

 # Runtime extension - RTE

 The **RTE \(RunTime Extension\)** works within the clients webbrowser.
 Just integrate the RTE into a web page with 2 simple script tags and you are ready to use Cubbles components.